Getting a Mortgage on a Concrete House

 Can you get a mortgage on a concrete ex-council house?

-Yes, it’s possible but mortgages lenders will have more things to consider with ex-council properties, including:
+Yes, it’s possible, but mortgage lenders will have more things to consider with ex-council properties, including:

-• Whether the property is freehold or leasehold.
-If it’s leasehold, you may find it harder to get a mortgage if there isn’t long left on the lease.
+- Whether the property is freehold or leasehold, if it’s leasehold, you may find it harder to get a mortgage if the lease is short.

-• The property’s design.
-Lenders may be more reluctant to give you a loan if the kitchen isn’t separate from the main living area or if the property is considered too small.
+- The property’s design.
+Lenders may be more reluctant to loan you if the kitchen isn’t separate from the main living area or if the property is too small.

 Refurbished concrete properties

-There are a lot of precast reinforced concrete (PRC) homes in the UK, most of which were built after World War Two when there was an immediate need for affordable housing.
+There are many precast reinforced concrete (PRC) homes in the UK, most of which were built after World War Two, when there was an immediate need for affordable housing.

-However, 30 years later defects were discovered with these properties.
-The steel columns that formed the structure of the concrete builds were found to be eroding, meaning that the structural integrity was put under scrutiny.
+However, 30 years later, defects were discovered with these properties.
+The steel columns that formed the structure of the concrete buildings were found to be eroding, meaning that the structural integrity was put under scrutiny.

-This is why many lenders began refusing mortgages for concrete properties.
+This is why many lenders began to refuse mortgages for concrete properties.
 They were not generally seen as acceptable security for a home loan.

 How to make a concrete property more mortgageable

-The most common way to do this is to have repair or refurbishment work carried out on the property.
-PRC properties that have had essential improvements completed are generally viewed more favourably with lenders, so you may find it easier to get a mortgage.
+The most common way to do this is to have repair or refurbishment work on the property.
+Lenders generally view PRC properties with essential improvements completed more favourably, so you may find it easier to get a mortgage.

 How a broker can help you

-Getting a mortgage on a concrete construction is not as straightforward than for a standard residential property.
+Getting a mortgage on a concrete construction is not as straightforward as for a standard residential property.
 This is where speaking to a specialist broker can really help.

-Brokers are able to give you a holistic view of the whole market and work out what your best options are.
+Brokers can give you a holistic view of the market and determine your best options.

 They have access to exclusive deals that you won’t necessarily find on the high street and may be able to negotiate cheaper rates for you.

 This is where we can help.
-Our free broker matching service will be able to pair you with an advisor who has the right expertise in this type of lending.
-If you get in touch we’ll arrange for a specialist to contact you directly.
+Our free broker matching service can pair you with an advisor with the right expertise in this type of lending.
+If you get in touch, we’ll arrange for a specialist to contact you directly.

 What factors might affect your eligibility?

-In addition to a lender’s general lack of appetite due to its construction, there are certain general criteria that could affect your eligibility for a concrete property.
+In addition to a lender’s general lack of appetite due to its construction, specific general criteria could affect your eligibility for a concrete property.

 These include:

-The Loan to value ratio: Some lenders may put a cap on the loan to value ratio, particularly if there are concerns about the structure of the property.
+The Loan-to-value ratio: Some lenders may cap the loan-to-value ratio, particularly if there are concerns about the property’s structure.
 The cap could be as much as 50%.

 Deposit: In general, the larger your deposit, the better!
-With non-standard properties lenders are more likely to ask for a larger deposit.
+Lenders are more likely to ask for a larger deposit with non-standard properties.
 A few may accept 10%, but other lenders may want as much as 20% or 25%.

-Income: For non-standard construction properties, mortgage providers are likely to cap your loan at 4 times your salary.
+Income: For non-standard construction properties, mortgage providers will likely cap your loan at 4 times your salary.
 A few may offer 5 times, but this is harder to find.

-Employment status: If you’re self-employed or have only recently changed employer, you may be further restricted in your borrowing, depending on whether you’re able to provide sufficient evidence of earnings.
+Employment status: If you’re self-employed or have only recently changed employers, you may be further restricted in your borrowing, depending on whether you can provide sufficient evidence of earnings.

-Age: Most lenders will set a minimum age (usually 18-21) and maximum age for borrowers.
-This tends to be between 70 and 85, but will vary between providers.
+Age: Most lenders set a minimum (usually 18-21) and maximum age for borrowers.
+The latter tends to be between 70 and 85, but it will vary between providers.

-Credit history: Lenders are more wary about lending to people with a poor credit history, especially if the mortgage is for a high risk property.
+Credit history: Lenders are more wary about lending to people with a poor credit history, especially if the mortgage is for a high-risk property.
 Those who will consider you may have higher interest rates.
-They may also require a higher deposit and/or cap the amount they are willing to lend you.
+They may also require a higher deposit and/or cap the amount they will lend you.

 Get matched with a broker who specialise in concrete house mortgages

-Finding the lender best placed to offer you a mortgage on a concrete property may be tricky, with only a limited number of providers available, but with the right guidance and expertise you can identify the right one for your circumstances.
+Finding the lender best placed to offer you a mortgage on a concrete property may be tricky, with only a limited number of providers available.
+Still, with the right guidance and expertise, you can identify the right one for your circumstances.

 This is where we can help.
-We can introduce you to a mortgage broker already experienced in helping people get mortgages on concrete properties.
+We can introduce you to a mortgage broker who is experienced in helping people get mortgages on concrete properties.

-So, give us a call on 0808 189 0463 or get in touch and we can arrange for a free, no obligation chat with an advisor we work with straight away.
+So, give us a call on 0330 822 0505 or get in touch, and we can arrange a free, no-obligation chat with an advisor we work with immediately.

 Maximise your chance of approval with specialist advice from a mortgage expert.